Benefits of Dry Brushing + How to Dry Brush (5 Easy Steps)

 Dry brushing is an easy and enjoyable way to keep your skin looking and feeling its best.

-It involves dry-brushing your body with a dry, natural-bristle brush before showering or bathing.
+It involves dry-brushing your body with a dry, natural bristle brush before showering or bathing.

 Dry body brushing helps remove dead skin cells, unclog pores, stimulate the lymphatic system, increase blood circulation, eliminate toxins, and help reduce cellulite.